sarnold/yaml-tools/README.rst

 yagrep
 ------

-A new helper script is now included for searching keys or values in YAML files.
+A new module is now included for searching keys and values in YAML files.
 The ``yagrep`` script also has its own built-in config file, which can be copied and edited as shown above.
 In this case the script is intended to feel more-or-less like ``grep`` so the default